The ILIFE Model Line Compared: The Best To Buy in 2019

 - Spot mode turns on the maximum suction power and makes the robot move around a specific area.

 - Scheduling sets it to work at a specific time.

 - Manual manages the robot by a remote controller to move your home assistant where you want it to go.

-The old models use bristled cleaning brushes that work better on carpets, scratching dirt and dust from it.
+The V-models use bristled cleaning brushes that work better on carpets, scratching dirt and dust from it.
 Along with this, ILIFE robots have a side brush (or sometimes 2) that supposed to clean corners and edges.
 These brushes catch small things from the floor and transfer them to the dust box.

 Rubber brush is a great helper for pet owners.
-It is designed to be tangle free so long hair doesn't wrap around it (annoying when it comes to untangling hair from bristled brushes).
+It is designed to be tangle free, so long hair doesn't wrap around it (annoying when it comes to untangling hair from bristled brushes).
 It also works better on a bare floor.
-The ILIFE A6 comes with a rubber brush while the newest A8 has a combo of bristle + rubber brushes.
+The A-line machines have a rubber roller (except A4S).